Introduction

 5. How can communities reduce noise pollution?

-6. What are government and industrial solutions for noise pollution?
+6. What are the government and industrial solutions for noise pollution?

 7. How can technology help reduce noise pollution?